| Deborah D. Tucker, MPA, Executive Director |

 since becoming a volunteer with the first rape crisis

 center in Texas in 1974.
-She became the Assistant Director
+She was Assistant Director

-of the Austin Rape Crisis Center, and then co-founded and served as
+of the Austin Rape Crisis Center, then co-founded and served as

 Executive Director of the Austin Center for Battered